 fda::fdspecifying the functional mean difference under the null hypothesis.
 Ifmuis a constant, then a constant function is used.
 Ifmuis a numeric vector, it must correspond to evaluation of the mean difference function on the same grid that has been used to evaluate the data samples.
 Defaults to0.- dx

-An integer value specifying the number of iterations of the MC algorithm to evaluate the p-value of the permutation tests.
+An integer value specifying the number of permutations to use for the local testing procedure.
 Defaults to

 1000L.- paired